-MaRS Discovery Enterprises Inc. (MDEI) is an Ontario for-profit company with a December fiscal year end.
-MDEI is an innovation hubs management services company that provides property management, project development and related services to Trusts and MaRS.
+MDEI is an Ontario for-profit company with a December fiscal year end.
+MDEI is an innovation hubs management services company that provides property management, project development and related services to Phase 1 Trust, Phase 2 Trust, and MaRS.

-The assets, liabilities, unitholder's equity, revenues, expenses and cash flows for the year ended December 31 and quarter ended March 31 for MDEI are as follows:
+The assets, liabilities, shareholder's equity, revenues, expenses, net income and cash flows for the year ended December 31 and quarter ended March 31 for MDEI are as follows: